becavin-lab/checkatlas/docs/metrics/luca/asw.md

-# Average Silhouette Width of Batch & Cell Identity Labels
+# Average Silhouette Width (ASW) Metrics

 ## Description

-The Average Silhouette Width (ASW) measures the quality of cluster separation and homogeneity by calculating the average silhouette width.
-In the context of single-cell batch integration, two variants are used :
+The Average Silhouette Width (ASW) metrics evaluate how well cells are grouped or mixed after batch integration in single-cell RNA-seq data.
+There are three main variants:
-- Batch ASW: Evaluates whether cells from different batches mix properly after batch effect correction
+- Batch ASW: Measures how well cells from different batches are mixed within the same biological group (e.g., cell type).
-- Cell Identity ASW: Evaluates whether cells of the same cell type remain grouped together after integration
+- Label ASW: Measures how well cells of the same biological identity (e.g., cell type) cluster together.

-For Batch ASW, a silhouette width close to 0 represents perfect overlap of batches, so the absolute value is used to measure mixing quality.
-The silhouette width ranges between -1 and 1, with positive values indicating good cluster separation.
-The scaled version (default) provides scores between 0 and 1, where 1 indicates optimal label representation and 0 indicates suboptimal representation.
+- Isolated Label ASW: Focuses on rare or isolated cell types to assess whether they remain well-separated after integration.

+Each metric uses the silhouette score, which quantifies how similar a cell is to its own cluster compared to other clusters.

 ## Formulas

 > Silhouette Clustering Metric Analysis
 >
-> We remind that the general silhouette width is define as follows :
+> We remind that the general silhouette width is define, for a cell $i$, as follows :
 >
 > $$S(i) = \frac{(b_i - a_i)}{max(a_i, b_i)}$$
 >